The Ultimate Monteverde Itinerary: 34 Best Things To Do

 Don’t miss a coffee tour off your Monteverde itinerary

-22) Go Chocolate Tasting
+22. Go Chocolate Tasting

 It’s possible to try delicious Costa Rican chocolate by picking up a bar or two from one of the many boutique gift shops in Monte Verde and Santa Elena.
-But if you’d like to learn more and try some authentic chocolate, consider booking a Coffee and Chocolate Day Trip, where you can find more about the chocolate making process, from bean to bar, and try some samples.
+But if you’d like to learn more and try some authentic chocolate, consider booking a Coffee and Chocolate Day Trip, where you can find more about the chocolate-making process, from bean to bar, and try some samples.

-23) Try freshly squeezed Sugarcane
+23. Try freshly squeezed Sugarcane

-Many visitors don’t think of sugarcane when they think about Costa Rican foods but it’s actually a popular product that is made in Monteverde. a thick fibrous plant, sugarcane is used in all sorts of industries but mainly for the production of ground sugar.
+Many visitors don’t think of sugarcane when they think about Costa Rican foods but it’s actually a popular product that is made in Monteverde.
+A thick fibrous plant, sugarcane is used in all sorts of industries but mainly for the production of ground sugar.
 You can learn more about where this vital ingredient comes from on a Coffee, Chocolate and Sugarcan Tour.

 A small snake lies on top of a large leaf.
 Its head casts a shadow through the translucent leaf.